Sne4kers/s-engine/README.md

   -t TEST, --test TEST  Filename of the test set.
 ```

-There are no default values for them, so both of them are required in order to run the check of the solution.
+There are no default values for them, so all of them are required in order to run the check of the solution.

 So, in order to run your solution put your soultion into `src_files` directory and test set in form of JSON in `problemlibrary` directory and run the `main.py` with options that fit your solution.
 The resutls will be available in the `results` folder and printed into the terminal.